RUC-GSAI/YuLan-Rec/README.md

 ## 🔥 News
-- [15/2/2024] RecAgent `v3.0` is released on arXiv with following updates:
+- [15/2/2024] RecAgent `v3.0` is released on arXiv with the following updates:
   - 🧠 More comprehensive experiments to validate RecAgent's believablity in simulating real humans
   - 🔬 More experiments on the potential of RecAgent for studying social phenomena (e.g., **information cocoons** and **user conformity behavior**)
-  - 📖 New insights on RecAgent and updated paper writting
+  - 📖 New insights on RecAgent and updated paper writing

-- [9/18/2023] RecAgent `v2.0` is released on arXiv with following updates:
+- [9/18/2023] RecAgent `v2.0` is released on arXiv with the following updates:

     -  More Agents: from 25 to at most 1000
     -  Human-like Memory Mechanism